 What causes flabby arms in seniors

-The flabby arms are cause by combination of three things in the upper arm region: Excess fat tissue, excess skin and lack of muscle mass.
+The flabby arms are caused by a combination of three things in the upper arm region: Excess fat tissue, excess skin and lack of muscle mass.
 These three factors combine to make a saggy appearance because gravity causes the fat and excess skin to fold and sag.

 Flabby arms can be accompanied by cellulite but that’s not always the case.
 Cellulite can give hint to the reason of the fat deposits of the upper arm.

-In seniors the flabby arms are exacerbated by the natural loss of skin elasticity which lead the fat deposits of the upper arm to sag even if it wasn’t a problem before.
-As we age we also tend to lose muscle mass and the big muscles of the upper arm are what prevents the arms from sagging to an extent by giving the skin support and form.
+In seniors, the flabby arms are exacerbated by the natural loss of skin elasticity which leads the fat deposits of the upper arm to sag even if it wasn’t a problem before.
+As we age we also tend to lose muscle mass and the big muscles of the upper arm are what prevents the arms from sagging to an extent by giving skin support and form.

 If you are significantly overweight or obese your flabby arms are likely simply a result of having too much body fat and the genetic propensity to store fat in the upper arm region.

 You see, there are essentially two things that dictate where we store our fat.
 Genes and hormones.
 Genes have a much more significant role but hormones can affect especially certain places like the hips, chest and a bit surprisingly upper arms.

 That’s why women are much more prone to having flabby arms.
 Due to genetic and hormonal reasons like higher estrogen levels, they are more prone to storing fat in the upper arm region.

 So If you are at a healthy weight and have flabby arms, you probably have fairly high estrogen levels (or had pre-menopause).
 Flabby arms always require excess body fat to an extent, however.
 You can have fairly high body fat percentage even if you are normal weight.

 That’s why it important to follow your overall fat and muscle mass instead of absolute weight.
 If you take two 150 lbs persons they can have completely different body composition.